Constitution of the United States: Eighth Amendment

-Unenumerated rights and reserved powers (Amendments 9 and 10)
+Ninth Amendment

-The Ninth Amendment (1791) declares that individuals have other fundamental rights, in addition to those stated in the Constitution.
-During the Constitutional ratification debates Anti-Federalists argued that a Bill of Rights should be added.
+The Ninth Amendment declares that individuals have other fundamental rights, in addition to those stated in the Constitution.
+During the Constitutional ratification debates, Anti-Federalists argued that a Bill of Rights should be added.
 The Federalists opposed it on grounds that a list would necessarily be incomplete but would be taken as explicit and exhaustive, thus enlarging the power of the federal government by implication.
 The Anti-Federalists persisted, and several state ratification conventions refused to ratify the Constitution without a more specific list of protections, so the First Congress added what became the Ninth Amendment as a compromise.
 Because the rights protected by the Ninth Amendment are not specified, they are referred to as "unenumerated".
 The Supreme Court has found that unenumerated rights include such important rights as the right to travel, the right to vote, the right to privacy, and the right to make important decisions about one's health care or body.

+Tenth Amendment

 The Tenth Amendment (1791) was included in the Bill of Rights to further define the balance of power between the federal government and the states.
 The amendment states that the federal government has only those powers specifically granted by the Constitution.
 These powers include the power to declare war, to collect taxes, to regulate interstate business activities and others that are listed in the articles or in subsequent constitutional amendments.
 Any power not listed is, says the Tenth Amendment, left to the states or the people.
 While there is no specific list of what these "reserved powers" may be, the Supreme Court has ruled that laws affecting family relations, commerce within a state's own borders, abortion, and local law enforcement activities, are among those specifically reserved to the states or the people.

-Governmental authority (Amendments 11, 16, 18, and 21)
+Remaining Amendments (1795 – Present)

+Eleventh Amendment (1795)

-The Eleventh Amendment (1795) specifically prohibits federal courts from hearing cases in which a state is sued by an individual from another state or another country, thus extending to the states sovereign immunity protection from certain types of legal liability.
+The Eleventh Amendment specifically prohibits federal courts from hearing cases in which a state is sued by an individual from another state or another country, thus extending to the states sovereign immunity protection from certain types of legal liability.
 Article Three, Section 2, Clause 1 has been affected by this amendment, which also overturned the Supreme Court's decision in Chisholm v.
 Georgia (1793).

+Twelfth Amendment (1804)

+The Twelfth Amendment modifies the way the Electoral College chooses the president and vice president.
+It stipulates that each elector must cast a distinct vote for president and vice president, instead of two votes for president.
+It also suggests that the president and vice president should not be from the same state.
+Article II, Section 1, Clause 3 is superseded by this amendment, which also extends the eligibility requirements to become president to the vice president.